lsgs/redcap-locking-api/README.md

 1001,visit_3_arm_1,visit_admin,1,,,
 ```

-## Min REDCap Version
+## Minimum REDCap Version
-Min REDCap version is 8.2.3 due to use of array as argument to `REDCap::getData()` when checking existence of record.
+Minimum REDCap version is 10.4.1 due to the necessary usage of `createQuery()` for preparing a query with "IN"-Statement.

 ## Contributor(s)
 Ekin Tertemiz, Swiss Tropical and Public Health Institute